pifroggi/vs_align/README.md

 # Video Alignment functions for Vapoursynth
 Useful when two sources are available and you would like to combine them in curtain ways, which would only become possible once they are perfectly aligned.
-For example doing a color transfer, fixing black crush, replacing a logo/hardsubs, creating a paired dataset, combining high resolution Bluray chroma with better DVD luma, or similar.
+For example doing a color transfer, patching black crushed areas, transfering textures, creating a paired dataset, combining high resolution Bluray chroma with better DVD luma, or similar.

 ### Requirements
 * [pytorch](https://pytorch.org/)